GeorgeWebDevCy/TCNApp/README.md

 ## 📱 React Native Boilerplate Setup

-This repository now includes the starter code for a React Native application that uses [OneSignal](https://onesignal.com/) for push notifications.
+This repository now includes the starter code for a React Native application that can integrate with [OneSignal](https://onesignal.com/) for push notifications.

 ### Prerequisites
 - [Node.js](https://nodejs.org/) 18 LTS or newer